Wolf Heart Pomskies UK

 Education

 I have successfully passed my Level 3 Diploma in Dog Breeding, Litter Socialisation and Welfare.
-I am going to renew my breeding licence and then will look at other courses to further my education.

 All of my puppies have been sold to pet homes under a spay/neuter contract.